gem/oq-engine/doc/manual/oq-manual.rst

    user@ubuntu:~$ oq engine --run job.ini

-Computation of the damage curves, and average damages for each individual asset in the exposuremodel can be resource intensive, and thus these outputs are not generated by default.
+Computation of the damage curves, and average damages for each individual asset in the *Exposure Model* can be resource intensive, and thus these outputs are not generated by default.

 Stochastic Event Based Seismic Risk Calculator